arranf/arranf.github.io/docs/cv/README.md

 <WorkHistory-Block title="Limejump" subtitle="Developer" years="February 2019-September 2020">

 I was responsible for the ongoing re-architecture and redesign of a critical customer facing application as part of a cross disciplinary UX focused team.
-On a day-to-day basis I worked on creating abstractions to trade-off simplicity, speed, and correctness whilst working on identifying what users really need.

 During my time at Limejump I designed and implemented a solution that allows us to combine the existing legacy application with a new React implementation to allow us to incrementally deliver improvements to the user.
 I also architected and implemented a microservice approach to the backend to accommodate scale and cleanly divide responsibilities in a growing team.

 Whilst at Limejump I drove change to several processes.
 I made significant contributions to our hiring and interview process, taking ownership of the technical screening phase of our process for full-stack and QA engineers.
-I also introduced guidance and led training around code reviews, introduced and led training on Kubernetes, and created and led an on-call system for our team.
-I took a role in mentoring developers and introduced a 'Friday Developer Talk' slot.
+I also introduced guidance and led training around code reviews, led training on Kubernetes, and created and led an on-call system for our team.
+I took a role in mentoring developers and introduced an engineering wide 'Friday Developer Talk' slot.

 <!-- <WorkHistory-Skills :list="['Node.js', 'React', 'Redux', 'Kubernetes', 'Docker', 'AWS', 'Kafka', 'Prometheus', 'Humio', 'CircleCI', 'Git', 'Google Cloud', 'Microservices', 'Nginx', 'Scrum', 'Angular 1']" /> -->